 Masha Novikova (Kyiv, 1989) is a writer and director born and raised in a Jewish family of artists in Kyiv, Ukraine.

 In 2010, Novikova moved to Magdeburg, Germany to participate in the Voluntary Social Work Year program.
 She then studied fine arts under Professor Karin Kneffel and Professor Julian Rosefeldt at the Academy of Fine Arts in Munich, Germany, and earned a degree with distinction in Fine Arts (Meisterschülerin Prof. Karin Kneffel).
 At the Academy, she discovered a passion for video art.
 This led her to pursue a MA in Filmmaking at London Film School, studying under directors Richard Kwietniowski and Rafael Kapelinski.
-She is also an alumna of Berlinale Talents Sarajevo and Ildikó Enyedi's Directing Workshop, and a member of Primetime Network, BAFTA Connect Network, and European Women's Audiovisual Network.
+She is also an alumna of Berlinale Talents, Sarajevo and Locarno Filmmakers Academy, and a member of Primetime Network, BAFTA Connect Network, and European Women's Audiovisual Network.